helyo-world/helyo.world/_drafts/howto-contribute-oss-with-git.md

 You can see now that the repo is configured with a new remote leading to the main **git-tutorial** repo.

-**Note**: I usually choose the name _upstream_ to refer to the main repo, but feel free to customize this according your own tastes and habits.
+**Note**: I usually choose the name _upstream_ to refer to the main repo, but feel free to customize this according to your own tastes and habits.

 # Create a feature branch and start the heavy lifting

-Now we decide to start implementing some awesome new features we'd like to ultimately backport to the main repo.
+Now we decide to start implementing some awesome new feature we'd like to ultimately backport to the main repo.
 The best practice for this in general is to create a feature branch in your own forked repo, work in that branch until you consider the work ready to be reviewed, and then create a pull request in the main repo.
-Let's see how to do this.
+Let's see how it's done.

-First let's create a new branch for our new features and check it out:
+First let's create a new branch for our new feature and check it out:

 ``` bash
 $ git branch feature/my-awesome-new-feature